 Research on regulatory burdens and compliance costs indicates that where a large company may spend one euro per employee to comply with a regulatory duty, a medium-sized enterprise might have to spend around four euros and a small business up to ten euros.
-As 92% of Irish companies are micro-enterprises employing less than 10, and a further 6.8% of businesses employ between 10 and 49, one-size-fits-all regulatory compliance requirements can place these firms at a disadvantage to large multinational companies.
-It is therefore important to remove any unnecessary regulatory obstacles for these businesses to start, establish and grow by encouraging the growth and competitiveness of Irish SMEs.
+As 92% of Irish companies are micro-enterprises employing less than 10 people, and a further 6.8% of businesses employ between 10 and 49 people, one-size-fits-all regulatory compliance requirements can place these firms at a disadvantage to large multinational companies.

 Point of contact